-There will be separate playoffs for Category A and Category B. The 1st and 2nd place finishers in each of the pools will go to the Category A Playoffs.
-The 3rd and 4th place finishers in each of the pools will go to the Category B Playoffs.
-There will be a Gold, Silver and Bronze Medal for each Category.
+There will be separate playoffs for Category A and Category B. The 1st and 2nd place finishers in each of the pools will go to the Category A playoffs.
+The 3rd and 4th place finishers in each of the pools will g to the Category B playoffs.
+There will be a gold, silver and bronze medal for each category.
 (See playoff structure below).